opendocsg/opendoc-supreme-court-practice-directions/PART-01-Introduction.md

 In these Practice Directions, unless the context otherwise requires:<br>
  “Appellate Division” means the Appellate Division of the High Court; and<br>
  “General Division” means the General Division of the High Court.

+## 1B.
+References to repealed provisions of written laws

+In these Practice Directions, any reference to a repealed provision of any written law is a reference to that provision as in force immediately before the date the provision is repealed.

 ## 2. Commencement